What Bathroom Taps are Available for Disabled Users?

-This clever design of taps doesn’t require any actual contact with the tap to deliver the water to the user.
-Instead clever inbuilt sensors detect the presence of your hands near the taps which triggers the release of water.
-A controlled amount of water is then delivered through the taps until the hands are removed which then triggers the controls to stop the flow of water.
+This clever design of bathroom taps doesn’t require any contact with the tap to deliver the water to the user.
+Instead, clever inbuilt sensors detect the presence of your hands near the taps which triggers the release of water.
+A controlled amount of water is then delivered through the taps until the hands are removed.
+It then triggers the controls to stop the flow of water.
 This style of tap is perfect for those who struggle with the twisting or turning action of a tap.
-These taps are particularly water efficient as they only function when the hands are present and they are available in a range of different styles to suit any bathroom design.
+These taps are particularly water efficient as they only function when the hands are present.
+Furthermore, they are available in a range of different styles to suit any bathroom design.

 Push Button Taps

 This contemporary style of tap requires little or no effort to activate the tap, pushing down gently releases the water from the tap.
 They have an automatic shut off after a period to ensure no water is wasted.
 If need be elbows and forearms can even be used to activate this style of tap.